GRAPHENpads® World's best Disc Brake Pads. Disc 27 (XTR, XT )

 Do you like this product?
 Share it with your friends!

-Ceramic organic Endurance friction compound containing graphene.
+Ceramic organic Performance friction compound containing graphene.
 Thermal coating containing graphene.
 We don't use copper or any heavy metals

 All weather conditions